Habichuelas Guisadas is one of the dishes that appear almost daily at the lunch table and is one of the tests of the competent Dominican home cook.

 - Leaves from a celery stalk , chopped (optional)

 - 4 sprigs of thyme or 1 tsp of dry thyme (optional)

 - 1 teaspoon of salt (or more, to taste)

 - Soak the beans overnight.

-- Remove the beans from the soaking water and boil in fresh water until they are very soft (may take up to an hour and a half, about 20 minutes in a pressure cooker.
+- Remove the beans from the soaking water and boil in fresh water until they are very soft (may take up to an hour, or about 20 minutes in a pressure cooker.

 - Separate the beans from the boiling water.
-Reserve both.
+Set both aside.

 - In a pot heat the oil over medium heat.
 Add oregano, bell pepper, onion, garlic, auyama, tomato sauce, celery, thyme and cilantro.
 Cook and stir for half a minute.
 Add the beans and simmer for two minutes.

 - Pour in 4 cups of the water in which the beans boiled (complete with fresh water if necessary).
 Once it reaches a rolling boil, lightly mashed the beans with a potato masher to break them out of the skin and making creamier habichuelas.
 Cook until it reaches a creamy consistency.

 - Remove the chunks of onion, as well as any stray twigs or large bits of herbs if you used fresh herbs.
 Season with salt to taste.